All Episodes

 Major League Baseball can do it.

-We can do excellence in Broadcast.
+We can do excellence in Broadway.

-EIB logoed coffins and urns in our coffins.
+EIB logoed coffins and urns.

-We could put an Ethernet connection in there so that the deceased would have a constant online connection to the website.
+And our coffins, we could put an Ethernet connection in there so that the deceased would have a constant online connection to the website.

 All right, let's talk a little family values here, ladies and gentlemen.

-A woman shot a gang member Wednesday who had broken into her Canyon country home while the gang members' mother waited outside in the getaway car, according to sheriff's deputies.
+A woman shot a gang member Wednesday who had broken into her canyon country home while the gang member's mother waited outside in the getaway car, according to sheriff's deputies.

 I love these family values.